Best Automated Screenshot Tool for Mac: Shotomatic vs Snagit vs CleanShot X

-TL;DR: Choose Shotomatic when you need repeated captures, page turns, website screenshots, OCR, or timelapses on Mac.
+TL;DR: Choose Shotomatic when you need automated screenshots on Mac, including repeated captures, page turns, website batches, OCR, or timelapses.
 Choose Snagit for enterprise documentation and cross-platform teams.
 Choose CleanShot X when you mostly want faster manual screenshots, markup, and sharing.

 | Your main job | Best starting point | Why |